EmilErasmus/EmilErasmus/README.md

 👋 Hi there!
 My name is Emil Erasmus.
 I am a Software Developer currently focussing on Web Development.
-My passions lie in creating new things with skills that I've learnt.
+My passions lie in creating new things and collaborating on projects.

 ✨ I am proficient in HTML, CSS, JavaScript and Python.